Struct style::stylesheets::TopLevelRuleParser

 Whether we have tried to parse was invalid due to being in the wrong

-place (e.g. an @import rule was found while in the Body
+place (e.g. an @import rule was found while in the Body state).
+Reset

-to false
+to false when take_had_hierarchy_error is called.

 namespaces: &'a mut Namespaces